shun313/9siliconcs3/q1/OOPact1_Molina.md

 ### Why did you choose this class?
 I chose this class because I like music and I thought that music class will be more easier for me than the other class.
 ### Which property is the most important?
 Why?
-The most important property is genre, because
+The most important property is genre, because it organizes songs are grouped based on their type of music.
 ### Which method is the most useful?
-Why?
+Why? play(), because it allows you to listen to the music and enjoy it.